peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 ### ToByteUnchecked
     public byte ToByteUnchecked()
-Converts this number to a byte (from 0 to 255), returning the least-significant bits of this number's two' s-complement form.
+Converts this number to a byte (from 0 to 255), returning the least-significant bits of this number's two's-complement form.

 **Returns:**